volodymyrhudyma/blog/content/blog/2020-06-16-typescript-type-vs-interface-whats-the-difference.md

 interface IMyString extends String {}
 ```

-**Important note:** `String` starting from the capital letter is the JavaScript String type, which could be used for creating new strings. `string` is the TypeScript string type, which you can use to type variables, parameters, etc.
+**Important note:** `String` is the JavaScript String type, which could be used for creating new strings. `string` is the TypeScript string type, which you can use to type variables, parameters, etc.